Key takeaways

 Here is the latest data on the median property prices for Sydney.

-The Sydney property market saw home values defy predictions and rise steadily for the last 17 months.
+The Sydney property market saw home values defy predictions and rise steadily for the last 18 months however price growth is slowed over the past quarter in Sydney.

 Moving forward, the various sectors of the Sydney property markets will be fragmented, which is a more “normal” property market.